 All Versions: If multiple camera controls are changed during a long exposure then the last control will take effect, all others will be cancelled.
 For example, if the user changes the exposure to one minute and then immediately changes the gain, then the exposure control will be cancelled.
 To avoid this issue, change one control and wait for the exposure to complete.
 This behaviour will be changed in a future version.

-32-bit versions, including a version compiled for the Raspberry PI3, will be released in due course.
+A version compiled for the Raspberry PI3, will be released in due course.
 Currently, there are no plans for a 32 bit version of this software.

 Changelog (version 0.10.2.0)